 Any emotion you feel comes about from the observations you make and from personal experience.

-This entire experience has been deeply ingrained into your psyche for better or worse.
-In this particular scenario you made the conclusion based on one experience that all insects are dangerous and must be feared.
+This entire experience has been deeply ingrained in your psyche for better or worse.
+In this particular scenario, you made the conclusion based on one experience that all insects are dangerous and must be feared.
 You are therefore assuming that all insects are dangerous despite the real-world facts.
 Your unhelpful rule has turned into a limiting belief, which has manifested into an irrational fear.

 Your psychological rules can also evolve as a result of cultural influence and conditioning.
 They are rules and assumptions you have made that reflect the norms and culture of the family, the society, and/or the community you are a part of.